isaacnmm/pestpolicy-hugo2XX/content/posts/are-trampolines-good-for-obese-people/index.md

 The good thing with trampoline training is that it targets the whole body.
 With rebounding, you benefit from force of gravity (G Force) together with deceleration and acceleration forces.

-However, its good to start with low
+However, its good to start with low-intensity exercises.
-- intensity exercises.
 You can start with 3 reps of 5 sets each.
 You can add up the reps if you feel strong enough.
 The key here is to listen to your body and avoid overstraining.

 ##  Trampoline and Obesity

 Using a fitness trampoline is one way obese people can implement to lose the excess fat while keeping fit.
 Trampoline exercises can help anyone find success in weight loss.
 Therefore, if youre obese, youll need to work out for about 150 minutes per week.
-You can start with low
+You can start with low-impact exercises.
-- impact exercises.

 However, if you feel strong enough or you have been exercising for some time, you can target around 300 minutes per week.
 This will help in speeding up the weight loss journey for improved health outcomes.